 - Graphics: File extension is ".png" for graphics.

 Yeah man, but how do I mod Starbound?!

-The developers are very responsive to requests from the community and have already implemented some things by request since the beginning of beta.
 The best way for you to learn how to mod is go to the official forums, do a bunch of reading, look at some existing mods, and of course do extensive browsing of the asset files until you form some understanding of them.

 - The Modding Basics is a step-by-step guide on this very wiki